 *An example of a situation where a program-specific audit would not be allowed would be a not-for-profit college that receives student financial aid (SFA) (and no other federal awards).
 That is because the Higher Education Act of 1965, as amended, requires institutions that receive SFA to undergo an annual financial statement audit.

-Personal Financial Planning Store
+Upcoming Personal Financial Planning Conferences

 Show documents in this section